freenas/freenas-docs/userguide/storage.rst

 whether :guilabel:`Deduplication` has been enabled, its mountpoint path, and any :guilabel:`Comments` entered for the pool.

-#ifdef comment
-**Upgrade:** used to upgrade the pool to the latest ZFS features, as described in :ref:`Upgrading a ZFS Pool`.
+There is an option to :guilabel:`Upgrade Pool`.
+This upgrades the pool to the latest ZFS features, as described in :ref:`Upgrading a ZFS Pool`.
 This button does not appear if the pool is running the latest version of feature flags.
-#endif comment

 .. _zfs_vol_fig: